COVID-19 Small Business Resource Center

 At this time, we encourage you to review the SBA’s website (including the loan forgiveness form and instructions, as well as FAQs) so you’re up-to-date on the latest eligibility and documentation requirements.
 It’s important to continue tracking your payroll costs, plus utilities, rent, and mortgage interest obligations for the covered period, as outlined by the SBA.

-Information from the SBA regarding PPP loan forgiveness is still evolving.
-Our goal is to make your experience as streamlined as possible, so while we await clear guidance on the process, we are not presently accepting applications for forgiveness.
-Please remember, we’ll be inviting our PPP borrowers via email to apply for forgiveness electronically.
+Our goal is to make your experience applying for PPP loan forgiveness as streamlined as possible.
+We’re inviting our PPP borrowers via email to apply for forgiveness electronically, and you can access our Forgiveness Resources page with helpful tips and step-by-step videos on filling out the electronic application.
 With the help of your business banker, this should make the process much smoother and more efficient.

 - Visit the U.S. Treasury website for information on application requirements